-Muti succeeded Otto Klemperer as chief conductor and music director of London's Philharmonia Orchestra in 1973, and he continued in that position until 1982.
+Muti succeeded Otto Klemperer as chief conductor and music director of London's Philharmonia Orchestra in 1973, holding that position until 1982.
 From 1980 to 1992, he was music director of the Philadelphia Orchestra, and in 1986, he became music director of Milan's Teatro alla Scala.
-During his nineteen-year tenure, in addition to directing major projects such as the Mozart-Da Ponte trilogy and Wagner Ring cycle, Muti conducted operatic and symphonic repertoire ranging from the Baroque to the Contemporary, also leading hundreds of concerts with the Filarmonica della Scala and touring the world with both the opera company and the orchestra.
+During his 19-year tenure, in addition to directing major projects such as the Mozart-Da Ponte trilogy and Wagner Ring cycle, Muti conducted operatic and symphonic repertoire ranging from the baroque to the contemporary, also leading hundreds of concerts with the Filarmonica della Scala and touring the world with both the opera company and the orchestra.
 His tenure as music director, the longest of any in La Scala's history, culminated in the triumphant reopening of the restored opera house with Antonio Salieri's Europa riconosciuta, originally commissioned for La Scala's inaugural performance in 1778.

-Over the years, Muti has dedicated much time and effort to young musicians.
-In 2004, he founded the Orchestra Giovanile Luigi Cherubini (Luigi Cherubini Youth Orchestra) in order to foster new talent and raise the standard of orchestral playing in his native country.
-He recently completed a five-year project with this group to present works of the eighteenth-century Neapolitan School at the Salzburg Whitsun Festival.
+Throughout his career, Muti has dedicated much time and effort to young musicians.
+In 2004, he founded the Orchestra Giovanile Luigi Cherubini (Luigi Cherubini Youth Orchestra) and completed a five-year project with this group to present works of the 18th-century Neapolitan School at the Salzburg Whitsun Festival in 2011.

-Muti has demonstrated his concern for other social and civic issues by performing in many of the world’s most troubled areas.
-As part of the Ravenna Festival’s project, Le vie dell'Amicizia (The paths of friendship), he has conducted concerts bringing people together and providing comfort in Sarajevo, Beirut, Jerusalem, Moscow, Yerevan, Istanbul, New York, Cairo, Damascus, El Djem, Meknès, Mazaro del Vallo, L'Aquila, Trieste, and Nairobi.
-He also has been helping to revive the wind band tradition in troubled parts of southern Italy by arming young people, not with weapons of violence, but with instruments of peace.
-The city of Catania, Sicily, has twice awarded him a special prize as a living legend of orchestral conducting, a proud Italian, and a humanitarian.
+Muti has demonstrated his concern for social and civic issues by bringing music as a gesture of unity and hope to such places as hospitals, prisons and war-torn and poverty-stricken areas around the world.
+As part of Le vie dell'Amicizia (The paths of friendship), a project of the Ravenna Festival in Italy, he has conducted friendship concerts in Sarajevo, Beirut, Jerusalem, Moscow, Yerevan, Istanbul, New York, Cairo, Damascus, El Djem, Meknès, Mazara del Vallo, L'Aquila, Trieste and Nairobi.
 He has served as a Goodwill Ambassador for UNHCR, the United Nations Refugee Agency.

-Muti has received innumerable international honors over the course of his career.
+Muti has received innumerable international honors.
 He is a Cavaliere di Gran Croce of the Italian Republic, Officer of the French Legion of Honor, and a recipient of the German Verdienstkreuz.
 Queen Elizabeth II bestowed on him the title of honorary Knight Commander of the British Empire, Russian President Vladimir Putin awarded him the Order of Friendship, and Pope Benedict XVI made him a Knight of the Grand Cross First Class of the Order of Saint Gregory the Great-the highest papal honor.
-Muti also has received Israel's Wolf Prize for the arts, Sweden's prestigious Birgit Nilsson Prize, Spain's Prince of Asturias Prize for the Arts, and the gold medal from Italy's Ministry of Foreign Affairs for his promotion of Italian culture abroad.
-He has received numerous honorary degrees from universities in Italy and abroad, most recently from the University of Naples “L’Orientale” in March 2013.
+Muti also has received Israel's Wolf Prize for the arts, Sweden's prestigious Birgit Nilsson Prize, Spain's Prince of Asturias Award for the Arts and the gold medal from Italy's Ministry of Foreign Affairs for his promotion of Italian culture abroad.
+He has received more than 20 honorary degrees from universities around the world.